ginogeorgiev/Unity-Prototyping-Toolkit/docs/index.md

 #### Some Other Useful Modules:
 (Sometimes used to build some of this Toolkits Structure and Code)

--  like Events, Variables and RuntimeSets are based on the ScriptableObject Architecture of Ryan Hipple [Repository](https://github.com/roboryantron/Unite2017), [Talk](https://www.youtube.com/watch?v=raQ3iHhE_Kk)
+-  Events, Variables and RuntimeSets are based on the ScriptableObject Architecture of Ryan Hipple [Repository](https://github.com/roboryantron/Unite2017), [Talk](https://www.youtube.com/watch?v=raQ3iHhE_Kk)
--  like audio Events from Richard Fine [Repository](https://github.com/richard-fine/scriptable-object-demo), [Talk](https://www.youtube.com/watch?v=6vmRwLYWNRo)
+-  Audio Events from Richard Fine [Repository](https://github.com/richard-fine/scriptable-object-demo), [Talk](https://www.youtube.com/watch?v=6vmRwLYWNRo)
--  like Pool and Factory and Audio are from the Unity open-Project [Chop Chop](https://github.com/UnityTechnologies/open-project-1)
+-  Pool and Factory and Audio are from the Unity open-Project [Chop Chop](https://github.com/UnityTechnologies/open-project-1)